 What is Cardiovascular Disease?

-Cardiovascular disease (CVD) includes heart attacks, strokes, and artery blockages.
-Atherosclerosis, or plaque buildup, is a big cause.
+Heart attacks, strokes, and artery blockages fall under CVD.
+Atherosclerosis, or plaque buildup, is a significant cause.
 Since the 1950s, studies have linked diet to heart health.

-Modern research, like the PURE study, backs this up.
-Early signs might be chest pain or irregular heartbeats.
+Modern research, like the PURE study, supports this.
+Early signs might include chest pain or irregular heartbeats.

 Key Risk Factors for Heart Disease